OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Conclusions

 In summary, we have systematically characterized the metrological capabilities of the OHM as a quantum probe for static electric and magnetic fields, comparing stationary and dynamical strategies.
-While stationary probes face fundamental limitations---such as the inability to estimate magnetic fields in aligned configurations---dynamical approaches unlock additional parameter estimation.
-Dynamical strategies offer in general a precision that increases with time, however, their optimal realization may be more challenging in practice.
-We have also implemented an adaptive scheme to recover the optimal quadratic scaling in time, robust to control imperfections.
-These results highlight the interplay between Hamiltonian structure, measurement optimality, and time evolution in quantum multiparameter estimation, offering insights for the design of realistic quantum sensors.
+While stationary probes are simpler to implement, they face fundamental limitations—such as the inability to estimate magnetic fields in aligned configurations.
+Dynamical approaches, by contrast, unlock additional degrees of freedom.
+In particular, they generally offer a measurement precision that improves over time, though achieving their optimal realization can be more challenging in practice.
+To address this challenge, we introduced and analyzed an adaptive scheme that achieves the optimal quadratic scaling in time and remains robust to control imperfections.
+The stationary, freely evolving, and controlled strategies should be viewed as complementary: they use different resources and assumptions, so a direct quantitative ranking would be misleading, but together they identify the mechanisms that enhance or limit joint electric- and magnetic-field estimation.

+Overall, these results illustrate the interplay between Hamiltonian structure, measurement optimality, and time evolution in quantum multiparameter estimation, providing insights for the design of practical quantum sensors.

+Moreover, this work opens several directions for further research.
+On the applied side, we aim to develop a theoretical analysis that moves closer to experimental implementation.
+This will require a precise, setup-dependent modelling of the relevant noise sources, going beyond the effective thermal-state approach employed here.
+In addition, challenges such as implementing optimal control strategies and collective measurements will need to be addressed in the context of a specific experimental platform.

+On the theoretical side, we plan to further investigate the estimation of multiple Hamiltonian parameters from thermal (Gibbs) states.
+While general results exist in the single-parameter regime~\cite{Abiuso2025}, a corresponding general theory for the multiparameter case is still lacking.
+In this regard, it would be interesting to provide a better understanding of the effect we have highlighted in which increasing the temperature can provide a genuinely multiparameter metrological advantage by reducing the correlations among parameters.
+Likewise, control strategies for multiparameter quantum metrology that account for all forms of incompatibility are still under active development~\cite{Hu2024a,Wei2025b}, and become particularly challenging in the presence of noise~\cite{Albarelli_2022}.
+Our results for molecular Hamiltonians therefore provide additional motivation to advance the general theory.